opera by Pyotr Tchaikovsky

 Director and lighting: Andriy Zholdak

-Sets: Andriy Zholdak and Daniel Zholdak
+Sets: Andriy Zholdak, Daniel Zholdak

 Costumes: Simon Machabeli